The graph below shows the range of effect of each of the adjustable parts of a carburetor. This data comes from my jetting calculator.

 The following is the right order for tuning:

-Float Height- First make sure the bowl float turns off the gas inlet valve at the correct float height.
+FLOAT HEIGHT- First make sure the bowl float turns off the gas inlet valve at the correct float height.
 The height of the gas in the bowl is important to maintain stability when going over bumps and also has a slight effect on the jetting.
 On my VM18 a change of 2mm float height required a half turn adjustment on the idle air screw.
 Usually the float needs to be parallel with the float bowl mating surface when it is just barely closing the inlet valve.
-This picture shows where you measure the float height and the adjustment tang.
+This picture shows where you measure the float height.
+Note that the angle should be just enough for the tang to touch the spring loaded needle without compressing its spring.

 You have to know the manufacturers data for float height or go by this method: With the gas tank petcock off remove the float bowl.
 With the carb upright hold the float in its high position with your finger.
 Turn the tank petcock on and slowly lower the float till gas starts to trickle past the inlet valve.
 Note that position of the float in relation to the carb body.
 If the float "arm" is not parallel to the bottom surface of the carb then adjust the tang till that is the position at which the gas flow turns on/off. see drawing below.

 PILOT JET + AIR SCREW- they control the engine at closed throttle.
 Adjust the carb slide stop screw till the engine has a slightly high idle speed.
 Turn the air screw in and then out, listening for what settings the engine runs with the highest speed.
-Set the screw so that you have the highest idle speed and then turn it clockwise till it just starts to lower the speed (1/4 to 1/2 turn).
-Turn the slide stop screw till you have a normal idle speed (800-1000 RPM).
+Set the screw so that you have the highest idle speed and then turn it clockwise till it just starts to lower the speed significantly.
+That should result in a 1+1/4 to 2 turn air screw position.
+If less than 1+1/4 then you need a larger idle jet.
+If more than 2 then you need a smaller idle jet.
+Then turn the slide stop screw till you have a normal idle speed.

 SLIDE CUTAWAY- it affects the fuel/air ratio up to about half throttle.
 The goal is to feel a crisp acceleration.
-If the idle jet and needle height are correct but the acceleration is weak then maybe the cutaway is too high.
-You can lower it by putting JBWeld on that edge and letting it set overnight and then trimming it in the morning.
-Rough up the slide surface with sandpaper before applying the JBWeld.
+If the idle jet and needle height are correct but the acceleration is weak then either the needle/needle-jet clearance is too small or the cutaway is too high.
+You can lower it by putting JBWeld on that edge, putting electrical tape on its outer surface to keep it flat there, and letting it set overnight and then trimming it in the morning.
+To keep the JBWeld from falling off later you need a very rough metal surface and to cut grooves in the slide that the glue can root into (see picture).
 If the acceleration feels too rich (somewhat "congested") then you can cut the slide cutaway 1mm higher or drill one or more small holes near the bottom of the slide at the intake side.
 Instead of lowering the cutaway you can buy another one with a lower cutaway number.
 Instead of drilling a hole in the slide you can order another one with a larger cutaway number.
+Actually the needle clearance has a bigger efect than the cutaway but the cutaway is much easier to modify.

-NEEDLE CLIP POSITION - Its effect is mostly around 3/8 slide open (40% throttle open) and should not be used to adjust 3/4 throttle position because that should be adjusted with needle taper.
+NEEDLE CLIP POSITION - Its effect is mostly up to 3/8 slide open (40% throttle open) and should not be used to adjust 3/4 throttle position because that should be adjusted with needle taper.

 Look at these 3 graphs for a single taper needle showing too little, just right, too much slide height at taper beginning.
 Just right is for the needle taper to start lessening at 1/4 slide (.25 x carb bore).